Lakshitha0306/ADVANCED-ENCRYPTION-TOOL/README.md

-# Task 4 – AES-256 File Encryption & Decryption Tool
+# Task 4 – ADVANCED ENCRYPTION TOOL

 ## 🔐 Project Description
 This is a Python-based encryption tool that uses AES-256 (via the cryptography library) to secure and recover files.